yoshidayasutaka/mcp/src/cost-analysis-mcp-server/awslabs/cost_analysis_mcp_server/static/COST_REPORT_TEMPLATE.md

 ## Cost Scaling with Usage

-The following table illustrates how costs scale with different usage levels:
+The following table illustrates how cost estimates scale with different usage levels:

 {usage_cost_table}